About Melissa Cullen

 From Camp Director to Wedding Planning, Interior Design, and Real Estate

 Melissa enjoyed her time as a Camp Director.
 She had spent summers every year at camp with her brothers and sisters from the age of seven and was drawn to making the camp experience special for children.
-When she was old enough, Melissa started a Counselor in Training (CIT) program, working her way up to Assistant Program Director.
+When she was old enough, Melissa started a Counselor-in-Training (CIT) program and worked her way up to Assistant Program Director.

 She took several courses at Newbury College and Suffolk University in Boston, studying interior design.

-After a successful run in wedding design and purchasing a few properties, Melissa is committed to giving back and making a difference, including helping the homeless.
+After a successful run in wedding design and the purchase of a few properties, Melissa is committed to giving back and making a difference, including helping people experiencing homelessness.

 Melissa’s True Calling

-Melissa’s nonprofit organization, Shorelines of Hope, will have a facility that includes a soup kitchen and 15 showers.
-The nonprofit will serve four meals daily for the homeless.
+Melissa’s nonprofit organization, Shorelines of Hope, will operate a facility with a soup kitchen and 15 showers.
+The nonprofit will serve four meals a day to people experiencing homelessness.
 The operation will be staffed with volunteers on the board of trustees.
 Melissa is currently filing to open the facility in Rhode Island, where she lives.
-She aims to help shift the burden of caring for the homeless to her nonprofit with the generosity of volunteers.
+She aims to help shift the burden of caring for people experiencing homelessness onto her nonprofit, supported by volunteers’ generosity.

 With 12 years of experience as a volunteer counselor, Melissa deeply understands the sense of reward and fulfillment that comes from giving her time to help others.